 The FSMA requires the SMCR to be applied at a legal entity level and not at group level.
 This means that firms with group structures will need to consider the impact of SMCR applicable to each legal entity.

 For groups with several legal entities the SMCR could apply in differing way to each entity.
 This means that there will be groups which will contain firms in different tiers of the new regime.
 Groups may choose to apply the highest tier of the regime to all entities in their group – for example, to make all entities Enhanced firms.
 However, there is no expectation or requirement for firms to do this.

 15. Are there any training requirements?

 Yes, firms must make individuals who are subject to the Conduct Rules aware that this is the case, and take all reasonable steps to ensure that they understand how the rules apply to them and their role.
 There are 2 tiers of Conduct Rules, individual conduct rules, which apply to the majority of individuals working in the financial services sector and Senior Manager conduct rules which apply only to Senior Managers.

 Four Conduct Rules apply to senior managers and a further five individual conduct rules apply to all non-ancillary employees within a firm.
 Ancillary employees, in roles such as post room staff, receptionists, catering staff and cleaners are not required to comply with the Conduct Rules.

 16. What is the handover procedures requirement?

 This requirement only applies to firms categorised as ‘Enhanced’.
 Such firms must take all reasonable steps to make sure that a person taking on a Senior Manager role has all the information and materials they could reasonably expect to have to do their job effectively.
 One way of doing this could be for the predecessor to prepare a suitable handover note.
 Enhanced firms are also required to have a policy which explains how it complies with this requirement, and maintain adequate records of the steps it has taken.

 18. Are there any transition arrangements?

-The FCA has confirmed transitional provisions to help firms move to the new regime:
+The FCA detailed transitional provisions to help firms move to the new regime: